simdjson/simdjson/doc/basics.md

   if (error) { std::cerr << error << std::endl; return EXIT_FAILURE; }
   cout << value << endl; // Prints 3.14
   ```
+  This examples also show how we can string several operations and only check for the error once, a strategy we call  *error chaining*.
 * **Counting elements in arrays:** Sometimes it is useful to scan an array to determine its length prior to parsing it.
   For this purpose, `array` instances have a `count_elements` method.
 Users should be
   aware that the `count_elements` method can be costly since it requires scanning the